Engineering-Research-and-Development/IDS-testbed/README.md

 ![TC as consumer result](TC_Consumer_result.png "TC as consumer result")

-### TrueConnector as provider
+### TRUE Connector as provider

-TrueConnector comes with predefined Self Description document.
+TRUE Connector comes with predefined Self Description document.
 You can get more information about it by expecting the document itself on URL:

 ```
 https://localhost:8090/